WHDH-TV (channel 5): Sports coverage

 The station also broadcast a handful of Boston Celtics basketball games during the early-to-mid 1960s.
 These were usually weekend afternoon games that were not televised nationally.
-WHDH broadcast Celtics playoff away games from 1962 to 1966, although WHDH did televise live coverage of the seventh and final game of the 1962 NBA Finals between the Celtics and the Los Angeles Lakers from the old Boston Garden—a game that was not nationally televised.
-Only WHDH and KTLA Los Angeles carried it, with Don Gillis doing the game for WHDH and Chick Hearn doing the KTLA broadcast.
+WHDH broadcast Celtics playoff away games from 1962 to 1966; it also televises live coverage of the seventh and final game of the 1962 NBA Finals between the Celtics and the Los Angeles Lakers from the old Boston Garden—a game that was not nationally televised.
+Only WHDH and KTLA in Los Angeles carried it, with Don Gillis doing the game for WHDH and Chick Hearn doing the KTLA broadcast.

 In 1965, Celtics' playoff away games were also shown on the newly launched WIHS-TV (channel 38, now WSBK-TV).
 WIHS carried some regular-season Celtics' road games during the 1964–65 season, but team officials, worried about the low penetration of UHF receivers in the Boston area, arranged for WHDH to simulcast 1965 playoff games in order to reach a wider audience.
 WHDH alone was the television home of the Celtics in the 1965–66 season, with coverage concentrated on away games during the playoffs.
 Fred Cusick did the Bruins' games; Don Gillis called the Celtics' games.

 In October 1958, WHDH launched a weekly candlepin bowling show that aired at noon on Saturdays.
 Initially co-hosted by Jim Britt and Don Gillis, Gillis eventually became the solo host.
-The show was extremely successful and remained on channel 5 (with Gillis still as host) until February 1996, long after WHDH had given way to WCVB.
+The show was extremely successful and remained on channel 5 (with Gillis still as host) until January 1996, long after WHDH had given way to WCVB.

 In 1968, with the Harvard University football team about to host arch-rival Yale University in a showdown of unbeaten teams for the Ivy League football championship, WHDH made plans to cover the game.
 Due to ABC Sports' deal with the National Collegiate Athletic Association (NCAA) that precluded live telecasts of games not part of the ABC/NCAA package, WHDH broadcast the game on tape the next day, with Gillis doing play-by-play.